twop/shelv/docs/scratchpad/yc-application.md

   - Targeting a very broad audience, hence opportunity to niche out.
   - No Windows, Linux and web support.

-- Jupyter notebooks
+- Jupyter notebooks (and other notebooks)
   - It is a computational canvas first, not notes/prose.
   - Oriented towards professional use
+  - no first class support for collaboration (depending on the app)
+  - not local-first, which is an opportunuty to differenciate

-Those tools are 1:1 competitors in terms of features, but people already use them, hence we indirectly compete for time and headspace.
+Those tools are 1:1 competitors in terms of features, but people already use them and they have overlap, hence we compete for time and headspace.
 We think that Shelv can have a unique feeling of “playfulness” and be a place for ephemeral thoughts, while combining some features from all of them at the same time.

 **How do or will you make money?
 How much could you make?**
 _We realize you can't know precisely, but give your best estimate._

-We take inspiration from Warp, Raycast and Obsidian, both in terms of feel and business model:
+We take inspiration from Warp, Raycast and Obsidian, both in terms of ethos + polish and business model:

 - amazing for personal productivity
-- compound effect collaborating in a team
+- compound effect collaborating on a team

 Hence, "Personal - free tier", "Personal - pro tier", "Team tier" seem like a good place to start.